-- Combine ingredients in a bowl and apply to the face evenly.
+- Combine all ingredients in a bowl until smooth

-- Wait 10-15 minutes then rinse off with lukewarm water.
-Massage into the skin for deeper hydration.
+- Wait 10 minutes, then wash off with lukewarm water; alternatively, massage the mixture into your skin for deeper hydration

 Should You Use a Hydrating Mask?

-Immediately rinse off or stop using a face mask if any unpleasant side effects occur.
-Common face mask side effects:
+For all skin types, immediately rinse off and stop using a face mask if any unpleasant side effects occur.
+These may include:

 Alternatives to Hydrating Masks

 Hydrating masks are an effective treatment for restoring moisture to dry skin, however they are not intended for daily use.
 OTC moisturizers can offer similar hydrating effects, and can be applied daily as a regular part of an effective skin care routine.